jonasbue/MD_viscosity/README.md

         |./                 -- The .tex files live here
         |out/               -- Where the LaTeX output files go

+To run LAMMPS:
 $ lmp -in filename
 $ ovito dump.lammps

+TODO:
+- Plot radial distributuion functions and equations of state for mixtures.
+- Calculate viscosity for mixtures.
+- Run simulations for different mixtures.
+- Compare results to Thorne equation